Expert Data Cabling & Installation

 We also need to establish whether there’s any asbestos or other hazardous building materials in the building before we start work.

-We need to clarify when you need the job done by – whether that’s a matter of months, weeks or days.
-We know that adding new data cables, or updating existing cabling, can be disruptive and messy, so we’ll also establish whether out of hours or weekend work will be required.
+We need to clarify when you need the job done by, whether that’s a matter of months, weeks or days.
+We know that adding new data cables, or updating existing data cabling can be disruptive, so we’ll also establish whether out of hours or weekend work will be required.

-How many voice and data drops do you want?
+How many voice and data drops are required?